smithersen/smithersen.github.io/menu/projects/2d-rpg.md

 ## The Game

-The second game tutorial I am following is for a 2D RPG.
-The tutorial series is called [Make an Action RPG in Godot 3.2](https://www.youtube.com/watch?v=mAbG8Oi-SvQ&list=PL9FzW-m48fn2SlrW0KoLT4n5egNdX-W9a).
-This one I will be able to post updates on my progress as I go along with the tutorial series.
+The first game I've learned to make was a 2D Platformer.
+I spent time following a tutorial series called [Make Your First 2D Gane with Godot](https://www.youtube.com/watch?v=Mc13Z2gboEk&list=PLhqJJNjsQ7KH_z21S_XeXD3Ht3WnSqW97) and essentially went along and made my own game.
+The game is essentially finishished.
+All I need to do is follow the final video of the tutorial to add a home screen, game over screen, and a score tracker.
+Although I finished the tutorial levels, what I can do is create new levels and post updates of that onto here.